Paul Verryn: Johannesburg: 1997–2014

 In 1997, Verryn was consecrated as Bishop of the MCSA's Central District, which traverses three South African provinces and accounts for almost half of MCSA's total membership.
-In the same year, Verryn began serving as a minister on the Johannesburg circuit; he was superintendent minister at the Central Methodist Church on Pritchard Street, Johannesburg.
+In the same year, Verryn began serving as a minister on the Johannesburg circuit; he was superintendent minister at the Central Methodist Mission, Johannesburg on Pritchard Street.

 The Zimbabwean refugee crisis

-The Johannesburg Central Methodist Church, under the leadership of Bishop Paul Verryn, had established a tradition of ministering to the poor and marginalised in the city centre.
+The Central Methodist Mission, Johannesburg, under the leadership of Bishop Paul Verryn, had established a tradition of ministering to the poor and marginalised in the city centre.
 When the flow of Zimbabwean refugees into South Africa had been significantly reduced, the South African government removed special controls which it had been forced to put in place.
 However, refugees and illegal immigrants continued to enter the country in relatively limited numbers, mostly from Zimbabwe.
 Many of them were destitute and jobless as well as being homeless.
 Over the objections of some of his church members, Verryn offered Johannesburg Central Methodist Church to this need.
 The steady inflow of refugees soon filled the church, which lacking all suitable facilities, nevertheless accommodated over 1500 refugees who slept on the pews and the floors; anywhere they could find a space.

 In 2008 the South African Police raided the church in search of illegal immigrants.
 About 1500 people were held, in most cases temporarily.
 During 2008 and continuing into 2009 an increasing tide of resentment (labelled "xenophobia" by the media) against these foreigners peaked and broke out into anti-foreigner riots.
 Many Zimbabwean immigrants (whether legal or illegal), together with Mozambicans, Malawians, Taiwanese and others from any other African country became victims of the violence, losing lives, businesses, jobs and families.
 The need for a place of safety for Zimbabwean (and other) refugees became urgent.
 The Zimbabwean refugee ark of Johannesburg Central Methodist Church began to burst at the seams.
 During the later part of 2008 the police found it necessary to guard the refugees with shotgun armed officers.